 Orsden is a direct-to-consumer ski apparel start up, aiming to bring style and performance back to the slopes.
-Sarah Segall, a former Revlon marketing director, founded Orsden.
+Sara Segall, a former marketer at Revlon, founded Orsden.
 Their apparel has been featured in Sports Illustrated and recently wrapped up a Kickstarter campaign to expand their collection.

 Orsden’s brand was designed by Anton Anger.
 The logo features a bear silhouette, which calls out to the meaning of the brand’s name.
 Orsden comes from the French for snow bear: ours de neige.

 We came into the project to design and develop a web experience for Orsden.
 We needed to create a site that aesthetically balances the quality of their skiwear with the affordability of the direct-to-consumer model.
 This is a dichotomy that a lot of companies have to work around (Warby Parker, Tuft & Needle) and the key is to create a unique experience that is informative for the user.
 Because they were only selling two products at the time, we created an experience that felt full with the capacity to grow.